 Charleston Room Makeover On a Budget Series My latest thrift store find makeover is this cute, little curio shelf.
 When I saw it, I knew that it could be a perfect display shelf for a few pieces of my milk glass collection.
 Priced at $2.00, it was just right. . . .

-From North of the Boulevard~ My latest thrift store find is a simple DIY makeover for an ugly tray.
+My latest thrift store find is a simple DIY makeover for an ugly tray.
 The pretty part of the tray?
 It was twenty-five cents!
 A little spray paint, chalk paint and a stencil and it went from old and ugly to fresh and coastal.
-Not only was this super cheap, it was also . . .
+Not only was this super cheap, it was also super easy! . . .

 This little project happened after I bought four cute baskets from the thrift store for $1.00.
 I brought them home, not knowing what I was going to do with them other than spray painting each of them in some bright spring time colors.
 After cleaning and painting them, they definitely looked much . . .